How Long Should I Stay on Methadone?

 • I have another type of treatment program that is still a part of my life, such as a support group, in order to help me continue with my safe recovery.

 If you agree that the statements above are truthful, it may be time for you to withdraw from methadone.
 There is no way to be certain how long each individual should stay on the drug, and while most need more than a year’s worth of treatment, this is the minimum amount.
-If you would like more advice on your treatment options or whether or not you might be ready to withdraw from methadone, call 800-678-5931(Who Answers?) .
+If you would like more advice on your treatment options or whether or not you might be ready to withdraw from methadone, call 800-678-5931(Paid Advertiser) .

 Looking for Help?